adrian-valente/adrian-valente.github.io/_posts/2023-10-03-linear-rnns.md

   </div>
   <br/>

 That's all, as simple as it seems!
 Then stack a few of those one above the other, and you're good to crush the long-range arena, and even design competitive LLMs!
-It is astonishing that a system relying only on linear dynamics, supposed to already be boring past the second year of undergrad.
+It is astonishing that a system relying only on linear dynamics, supposed to already be boring past the second year of undergrad can reach state-of-the-art results.
 And they can be made even simpler as we will see below.

 In any case, this deserves a few more explanations.
 If you want more details, in the following, we will cover important tricks, the big universality question (with demo), and some more ideas about these networks.